Does Thicker Oil Quiet Lifters

 The debate over which oil is best for lifter tick has been waged for many years, with no clear consensus.
 Some mechanics swear by thinner oil, while others maintain that thicker oil is the way to go.
 So, which is it?

 Thinner oil has a lower viscosity, meaning it flows more easily.
-This can be beneficial as it allows the oil to reach all areas of the engine more easily and can prevent build-up of deposits.
+This can be beneficial, as it allows the oil to reach all areas of the engine more easily and can help prevent the buildup of deposits.
 Thinner oil also tends to have a lower pour point, meaning it will flow more readily at lower temperatures.

 This can be helpful in cold weather conditions.
 However, thinner oil can also have some drawbacks.
 It may not provide as much protection as thicker oil, and it may break down more quickly under high temperatures and stresses.

 It can also cause leaks in older engines that have worn seals and gaskets.
-Thicker oil has a higher viscosity, meaning it flows less easily.
-This can be beneficial as it provides greater protection to engine components by forming a stronger barrier against wear and tear.
+Thicker oil has a higher viscosity, meaning it flows more slowly.
+This can be beneficial, as it provides greater protection for engine components by forming a stronger barrier against wear and tear.

-Thicker oil also resists breakdown better under high temperatures and stresses, making it ideal for use in hot weather conditions or when driving aggressively.
-However, thicker oil can make an engine harder to start in cold weather conditions and may cause increased fuel consumption due to its resistance to flow.
+Thicker oil also resists breakdown better at high temperatures and under heavy loads, making it ideal for hot weather or aggressive driving.
+However, thicker oil can make an engine harder to start in cold weather and may increase fuel consumption due to its resistance to flow.

 Pat’s Perspectives – Thicker Oil (#2)